emlid/emlid-docs/docs/reach/common/tutorials/placing-the-base.md

 !!! note ""
     Antenna height is measured as the distance between the mark and the antenna reference point (ARP).

- For Reach RS/RS+ consider the antenna height as the distance between mark and the bottom of Reach RS/RS+ (h on figure 5) plus 65 mm.
+ For Reach RS/RS+, consider the antenna height as the distance between the mark and the bottom of Reach RS/RS+ (h on figure 5) plus 65 mm.

 <p style="text-align:center"><img src="../img/reach/placing-the-base/placing-reach-rs.png" style="width: 800px;"/></p>
 _Figure 5_